Scouting In Cambridge University and College Missions in London

 Cambridge House began life in 1889 as part of the Settlement Movement.

 Queens’ House Mission: In 1901 Queens’ College adopted Rev. J.W.
 Maunders Boys’ Club and formed the Queens’ House Mission.
 It hosted a Boy Scout troop the 7th Bermondsey and Rotherhithe.
 This Troop camped in Cambridge and visited Lingay Fen near Trumpington.
+It was later known as Queens’ House.

 ‘The annual Whitsun visit of the scouts from Queens’ House, Rotherhithe, passed off very successfully.
 Rain on the first two days made camping in the Grove an unpleasant business, but these early sorrows were soon forgotten in the glorious sunshine of Whit Monday.
 On the Monday afternoon a fleet of scandalously overloaded cars carried the entire party to Lingay Fen, where, under the auspices of the Senior Tutor, a programme of bathing, mud-fighting and eating was successfully carried through.’